VENICE REVEALED, ON FOOT & BY BOAT

 Highlights of this tour:

-St Mark’s Basilica (skipping the line)
+St Mark’s Basilica (with priority access)

 Rialto bridge and surrounding market area